 Mark becomes a logo nut

 “In middle school, I became a rabid fan of sports logos,” Lavis reveals.
 “I had always been a sports fan growing up but something about logos just clicked with me.
-When I set out to craft my own humorous sports news website, Spor Repor, I made it my mission to have one of the best sports logo databases online; not giving a damn that it didn’t really tie into the rest of the site.
-Now, I can proudly say that I have the largest sports logo database, based on individual teams, online.”
+When I set out to craft my own humorous sports news website, Spor Repor, I made it my mission to have one of the best sports logo databases online; not giving a damn that it didn’t really tie into the rest of the site.”

 Lavis can now add his Snohomish County Football Club Steelheads crest to his collection.
 He’s not done helping launch the Steelheads, though.
 Lavis will continue on as “Brand Manager and Graphic Designer” for the fledgling club.
 After all, there are posters to make, scarves to create, and websites to fill with orange and black.